CptnRoughnight/Godot4Performance/README.md

 (My testing machine : Ryzen 7 5800X,32gRam,Radeon 6600XT, Linux!)

+You can alter the num of sprites in the editor as a property!

 # Improvements
 If anyone has tips and tricks to increase performance even further, please let me know :)